• Skip to primary navigation

 • 5 cups fresh fenugreek leaves roughly chopped

-• 2 medium-sized potatoes washed, peeled, and cut into medium size cubes
+• 2 medium-sized potatoes washed, peeled, and cut into small cubes

 • 1 small piece of ginger finely chopped